cabalism/hpack-dhall/README.md

 There is [more](https://github.com/cabalism/hpack-dhall/blob/main/docs/MORE.md) you can do.

+## Converting from Hpack's `package.yaml`

+If you use `stack` to generate a `.cabal` file from a `package.yaml` file, you can also use `hpack` to do the same.
+The `dhall-hpack-cabal` executable will go from `.dhall` to `.cabal` but you can use the `dhall-hpack-yaml` executable to generate `package.yaml` from a `package.dhall`.
+That's how we'll manage the conversion.

+If you already have a `package.yaml` file then you can rename this as `package.dhall`, do the conversion to `.dhall` syntax manually, run `dhall format package.dhall` to catch syntax errors and then run `dhall-hpack-yaml > package.yaml` and keep iterating until the generated `package.yaml` is as close to the original as you need it to be, using something like `git diff` to check for differences.

+## Converting from Cabal's `.cabal`

+It will be harder to write a `package.dhall` file from scratch than it is to convert from a `package.yaml` file but it is doable.
+All of the field names in `.dhall` are the same as for `.yaml`.
+Start small and keep iterating with `dhall-hpack-cabal` until the generated `.cabal` file is like the original.
+You may need to go back to the original to change the formatting and reorder fields to make comparisons with the generated `.cabal` file easier.

 ## Source Control

 Value the dhall file as a way to produce the cabal file.
 If both files are be